Stefan Meier

 Stefan Meier (November 6, 1889 in Neustadt in the Black Forest – 19 September 1944 in Mauthausen concentration camp) was a German politician (SPD) who was one of the MPs who voted against the adoption of the Enabling Act which formed the legal basis for the establishment of the Nazi dictatorship.

 Life and work

 German Empire (1889 to 1919)

 After attending elementary school in St. Georgen near Freiburg im Breisgau in the years 1897 to 1904, Stefan Meier was working one year as a farm worker.
 From July 1905 to December 1908, he took a commercial apprenticeship.
 In 1906, he joined the Social Democratic Party of Germany (SPD).
 From October 1909 to September 1910 Meier was in the military.
 Then he worked until the First World War in various companies as executive assistant and clerk.
 Meier fought in the war from August 1914 to November 1918.
 In July 1915, during the war he became engaged with Emma Hofheinz.
-The marriage produced a daughter, Margret and sons Huber and Richard.
+The marriage produced a daughter, Margarete and a son Richard.